UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 10) What evidence matters most?

 Not always.
 You can request workplace support with minimal disclosure.
-Reporting is a personal decision and may depend on safety and risk.

 18) Can my employer share my details with the abuser?